-Cable television is regulated through federal and state law along with the local franchise the City of Burnsville holds with Comcast Cable.
+Cable television is regulated through federal and state law, along with the local franchise the City of Burnsville holds with the cable provider.
 This franchise agreement allows the company to operate cable television and internet systems in the City, and run cable on and through City-owned right-of-way.
-The City’s current 15-year franchise was accepted on Jan.24, 2000 by Comcast’s predecessor, meaning the current franchise expires in January 2015.
+The City’s current 15-year franchise was accepted on Jan.
+24, 2000 by Comcast’s predecessor, meaning the current franchise expires in January 2015.

 What does the City get from this agreement?

 As part of the current franchise agreement, the City currently receives benefits from the cable company that include:

 Can the City control cable rates under the franchise?